ngonza81/NathanG-CMPM121-D3/PLAN.md

 - [x] Add win threshold
 - [x] Test crafting flow across different coordinates (e.g. move north, craft again).
 - [x] Add dropping dream fragement mechanic

+## D3.c: Object persistence

+**Key technical challenge:** Can your software accurately remember the state of map cells even when they scroll off the screen?
+**Key gameplay challenge:** Can you fix a gameplay bug where players can farm tokens by moving into and out of a region repeatedly to get access to fresh resources?

+### Steps(3c)

+#### Map and Cell Memory

+- [] Modified cells retain their state even after scrolling off the map.
+- [] Unmodified cells remain procedural (memoryless) until interacted with.
+- [] Implement the Flyweight pattern.
+- [] Implement the Memento pattern.